fabric8-ui/fabric8-planner/.github/pull_request_template.md

 <!-- Please update/review the following before submitting the PR -->

 ### [ ] What does this PR do? _[Mandatory]_
+_Note: If you are still working on the changes, prefix the PR title with "WIP" and add the label "DO NOT MERGE"_
 <!-- Description of the changes this PR brings -->

 ### [ ] What issue/task does this PR references? _[Mandatory]_